temitayo-ob/darey.io-projects/project_ansible_automate/readme.md

  ssh-add <path-to-private-key>
 ```

-onfirm the key has been added with this command, you should see the name of your key:
+Confirm the key has been added with this command, you should see the name of your key:

 `ssh-add -l`